Leonm00/Webots-Room-Generator-Tool/README.md

 - Using a graphic interface to create the different walls
 - Using an image to extract contours representing walls

+Each of these two features is available to generate a single Webots World or a set of Webots Worlds

 ## Features not included
 This tool cannot be used to create walls that are not straight.